microsoft/AMBROSIA/Clients/AmbrosiaJS/Ambrosia-Node/docs/Upgrade.md

 <!-- Note: If using VS Code, install the "bierner.markdown-emoji" extension in order to see emoji's in the built-in MarkDown preview window. -->
 ## :arrows_counterclockwise: Upgrading a Node.js Ambrosia App/Service
 ----
-Once an app/service has been built using the Node.js LB, it may later become necessary to upgrade it.
+Once an app/service has been built using the Node.js LB (and placed into production), it may later become necessary to upgrade it.
 This document descibes how to upgrade a standalone Node.js LB instance.
 Upgrade of an **[active/active](https://github.com/microsoft/AMBROSIA/blob/master/CONTRIBUTING/AMBROSIA_client_network_protocol.md#activeactive)** configuration is not (yet) covered.
 You can read more about upgrades **[here](https://github.com/microsoft/AMBROSIA/blob/master/CONTRIBUTING/AMBROSIA_client_network_protocol.md#app-upgrade)**.

 There are 3 types of upgrade: